Apple Glasses release date, price, features and news

 Apple AR glasses latest leaks:

-The current consensus among some of the more reputable leakers, including Mark Gurman, is that Apple is going to unveil an AR/VR headset very soon, in March or April, 2023.
-Alternatively, the headset could be unvailed a month later in June, at WWDC.
+The current consensus among some of the more reputable leakers, including Mark Gurman, is that Apple is going to unveil an Apple AR/VR headset very soon, on June 5th, 2023, during the WWDC event.
+And as we now know: that turned out to be the Vision Pro.

 Over the years, Apple was granted several patents related to what are likely the Apple AR glasses, along with possibly a separate VR-like headset.
 In 2020, various rumors suggested a possible Apple glasses launch in 2021 or 2022, but so far, they all turned false.